awslabs/simplebeerservice/README.md

 ### Setting up AWS CLI tools

-For this lab, you will need to have the AWS CLI tools installed.
+For this bootcamp, you will need to have the AWS CLI tools installed.

 #### Windows: